Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 # System Engineering Architecture and Procedure

+a.
 Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment
+b.
 A docker container must be created for the Qdrant Vector Database.
 Please change name within the code to your specified name.
+c.
+PDF Articles that I found online for the NVDA stock example are located in "NVDA Articles.zip" to test the application.
+d.
 Try executing code and pip install other libraries as needed for all required imports
+e.
+Video uploaded of me using the application "https://www.youtube.com/watch?v=qRXpffS8AxE"

 Upon Execution of Code in the Gradio Interface:
 1. User inputs the stock symbol.